Q: Can I really set up Amazon Connect in minutes?

 - Amazon Connect stores any call recordings and scheduled metrics reports in Amazon S3 buckets in your account, letting you control the lifecycle management and retention of your data.

-• Amazon Connect can invoke AWS Lambda functions to perform data dips, send encrypted customer input, and other external integration in contact flows.
+- Amazon Connect can invoke AWS Lambda functions to perform data dips, send encrypted customer input, and other external integration in contact flows.

 - Amazon Connect can stream metrics and agent event data to Amazon Kinesis Data Stream or Amazon Kinesis Data Firehose.
 Amazon Elastic Search Service can consume the data from Amazon Kinesis to enable advanced monitoring.

 - Amazon Connect can encrypt data from your contact center, such as call recordings and reports, with encryption keys stored with Amazon Key Management Service.

 - Amazon Connect leverages Amazon Lex for Natural Language Understanding and automated customer interactions.

-• Amazon Connect uses Amazon CloudWatch for operational metrics and alarms.
+- Amazon Connect uses Amazon CloudWatch for operational metrics and alarms.

-• Amazon Connect uses Amazon Polly to provide the voice for text-to-speech messages.
+- Amazon Connect uses Amazon Polly to provide the voice for text-to-speech messages.

 Q: Does Amazon Connect integrate with my existing or other third party systems?

-Yes Amazon Connect is an open platform so it is easy to integrate with existing or other third party systems.
-Amazon Connect provides out-of-the-box integrations with many popular tools such as customer relationship management (CRM), Workforce Management (WFM), and Analytics tools.
+Yes.
+Amazon Connect is an open platform so it is easy to integrate with existing or other third party systems.
+Amazon Connect provides out-of-the-box integrations for leading customer relationship management (CRM) offerings, such as Salesforce and Zendesk, Workforce Management (WFM), and Analytics tools.